Transitioning to Adult Health Care

 - Allows for a sense of security for support of long-term health care planning and life goals.

 Got Transition/Center for Health Care Transition: "... is a cooperative agreement between the Maternal and Child Health Bureau and The National Alliance to Advance Adolescent Health.
 [Their] aim is to improve transition from pediatric to adult health care through the use of new and innovative strategies for health professionals and youth and families."
+This site includes a wealth of resources for all interested and involved in using evidence best practices to advance effective transitions.

 If you have questions about the information on this page, or about the Minnesota Department of Health's work on transition to adult healthcare, please contact us.